 I will continue to prevent drowning by…

 Working with organizations like ISLA and LWB, reading and sharing articles on prevention, and traveling.
-I hope some day learning to swim is looked at like learning to walk and talk.
+I hope that someday learning to swim is looked at like learning to walk, or talk.
 Its that important.